St Stephen's Chapel

-St Stephen's Chapel, sometimes called the Royal Chapel of St Stephen, was a chapel completed around 1297 in the old Palace of Westminster which served as the chamber of the House of Commons of England and that of Great Britain from 1547 to 1834.
+St Stephen's Chapel, sometimes called the Royal Chapel of St Stephen, was a chapel completed around 1297 in the old Palace of Westminster.
+After the death of Henry VIII until 1834, the building served as the chamber of the House of Commons of England and that of Great Britain.
 It was largely destroyed in the fire of 1834, but the Chapel of St Mary Undercroft in the crypt survived.

 The present-day St Stephen's Hall and its porch, which are within the new Palace of Westminster built in the 19th century, stand on exactly the same site and are today accessed through the St Stephen's Entrance, the public entrance of the House of Commons.

 History

-As a Royal Chapel
+As a royal chapel

 According to Cooke (1987), King Henry III witnessed the consecration of the Sainte Chapelle in Paris in 1248, and wished to construct a chapel in his principal palace at Westminster to rival it.
 Work continued for many years under Henry's successors, to be completed around 1297.
 In the resulting two-storey chapel, the Upper Chapel was used by the Royal Family, and the Lower Chapel, by the Royal Household and courtiers.